ovismaxim/portScannerDetecter/README.md

 ## Frameworks limitations.
 Any framework, infrascture or DB can be used.
 If needed - a deployment/spec instruction must be supplied (Not limited to the assignment time limit).
+Extra credit will be given for a dockerized application.